scala-ide/scalariform/README.rst

 Integration with Eclipse
 ------------------------

-Scala IDE for Eclipse uses Scalariform for formatting:
+Scala IDE for Eclipse uses Scalariform for formatting

   http://download.scala-ide.org/